A Field Manual for Community Dengue Response · Pune District, Maharashtra

 The three larval indices

-Record these during routine household visits.
-Together they answer: how widespread is breeding, and how intense?
+Record these on every household visit.
+Together they tell you how widespread the breeding is and how bad it's getting.

 HI